datacol-io/datacol-io.github.io/docs/cli/stacks.md

    --project value       GCP project name or id to use --zone value          zone for stack (default: "us-east1-b") --bucket value        GCP storage bucket
-   --nodes value         number of nodes in container cluster (default: 3) --cluster value       name for existing Kubernetes cluster in GCP --machine-type value  name of machine-type to use for cluster (default: "n1-standard-1") --preemptible         use preemptible vm
+   --nodes value         number of nodes in container cluster (default: 2) --cluster value       name for existing Kubernetes cluster in GCP --machine-type value  name of machine-type to use for cluster (default: "n1-standard-1") --preemptible         use preemptible vm
+   --opt-out datacol     Opt-out from getting updates by email by datacol
 ```
 A standard Stack will include following resources -